 But the question remains how do 5G compare with 4G and why is it considered the better and more preferable option.
 A brief overview of the salient features will help clarify.

 - While 4G only focused on bettering 3G in terms of speed, 5G presents a unified platform with higher capability.
 So, here apart from improved speed, which is a given with a next-level generation, 5G also ensures extensive support for IoT (internet of things) application.
 More deployment modes and newer interconnects make the emerging mobile broadband technology score higher than 4G in all departments.

 - 5G supports all types of spectrum, whether licensed, shared or unshared.
 So, it can utilise not only low bands below 1GHz but also mid-level bands from 1GHz to 6 GHz (a.k.a. sub-6) and high bands of millimetre waves that encompass extremely high frequency of range between 24GHz and 300 GHz.

 - Faster speed, higher capacity and lower latency are at the core of 5G efficiency.

 - Clocking up to 20Gbps speed at peak data use with an average data rate of several hundred Mbps

-- 5G can help experience almost a hundredfold increase in internet traffic capacity
+- It can help experience almost a hundredfold increase in internet traffic capacity

-- almost non-detectable lag time of 1 ms characterises instantaneous 5G connectivity
+- almost non-detectable lag time of 1 ms characterizes instantaneous connectivity

 When will 5G be Available?